How to Protect Your Credit and Online Data From Fraud—A Year After The Equifax Breach

 Remember that once you report a loss or theft , you have no additional responsibility for charges you didn’t make.
 For each card lost or stolen, your liability is $50.
 You may have to sign a statement under oath stating that you didn’t make the purchases.

 Need more financial advice while protecting your credit and your data?
-When you invest with SoFi Wealth, our SSL encryption, two-factor authentication, and Face/Touch ID work together to protect your data and your credit.
-SoFi members get professional advice on goal planning, diversification, portfolio selection, and auto rebalancing.
-Plus, members can start investing with as little as $100.
+When you invest online with SoFi, our SSL encryption, two-factor authentication, and Face/Touch ID work together to protect your data and your credit.
+SoFi members get professional advice on goal planning, diversification, portfolio selection, and auto-rebalancing.
+Plus, members can start investing with as little as $1.

-Check this out, too: our SoFi Money mobile-first cash management experience (coming soon) fights against fraud by using a two-factor authentication to protect access to your account through the SoFi website or mobile app.
+Check this out, too: our SoFi Checking and Savings product fights against fraud by using two-factor authentication to protect access to your account through the SoFi website or mobile app.